mastodon/fediverse_auxiliary_service_provider_specifications/general/v0.1/registration.md

 * Acceptance of terms of service, data processing agreement, and/or privacy policy

-As part of the registration process the fediverse server administrator MUST provide the base URL for FASP interaction of their server.
+As part of the registration process the fediverse server administrator MUST provide the URL of their server.
+The FASP MUST use this URL to discover the base URL for FASP interaction using the `.well-known/nodeinfo` mechanism as described in [protocol basics](protocol_basics.md).

 A successful registration results in the FASP creating an Ed25519 keypair and a client identifier (ID) for the fediverse server.